 What is a status certificate, what does it include?

 In exchange for a fee ($ 100 +), a prospective buyer is provided a package of documents referred to as the status certificate.
 This contains documents including the condominium by-laws, condominium declaration, the budget, and rules of the condominium corporation and a summary document.
-Real estate agents will often (highly suggested) make their client’s offer conditional on review of a status certificate by a lawyer.
-Review of these documents allows the buyer to cross-check information provided by the seller.
-For example, if the seller indicates a certain amount for montly common expenses and the status shows a higher amount (perhaps due to a recent increase in condominium fees), the buyer can be better prepared for the true costs involved.
+Real estate agents will often (highly suggested) make their client’s offer conditional on a review of a status certificate by a lawyer.
+Review of these documents allows the buyer to cross-check the information provided by the seller.
+For example, if the seller indicates a certain amount for monthly common expenses and the status shows a higher amount (perhaps due to a recent increase in condominium fees), the buyer can be better prepared for the true costs involved.

 What are the risks in NOT reviewing a status?

 There are many risks.
 As a starting point, you do not have a financial snapshot of the condominium and its affairs.
-The status will reveal if the condominium corporation is involved in any law suits or other legal proceedings.
+The status will reveal if the condominium corporation is involved in any lawsuits or other legal proceedings.
 A lawsuit may very well impact the finances of the corporation so additional details may need to be explored.
 It will also disclose whether the current owner is up to date in paying the common elements (maintenance fees as it is sometimes referred to as) and whether the condominium corporation has placed any liens on the property due to arrears of such payments or unauthorized changes to the unit.
 Certainly, one would want to know this information upfront and make an informed decision.

 What other documents are included in a status?